boeni-industries/aico/docs/concepts/agency/agency-architecture.md

   + Interfaces with the Task Scheduler to register and update jobs.

 - **Curiosity Engine**
-  + Detects novelty, prediction errors, and informational gaps in the world model, AMS, and interaction patterns.
+  + Detects novelty, prediction errors, informational gaps, and unstable routines in the World Model, AMS, and interaction patterns (including LifeAreas and WorldStateFacts).
-  + Computes intrinsic motivation signals (uncertainty reduction, potential insight, user relevance).
+  + Computes intrinsic motivation signals (uncertainty reduction, potential insight, user relevance) and opens/consumes World Model hypotheses where appropriate.
-  + Proposes exploration and self-development goals and feeds them into the Goal System.
+  + Proposes exploration and self-development goals and feeds them into the Goal System, clearly marked as curiosity- or agent-self-origin.

 - **Goal Arbiter & Meta-Control**
   + Collects candidate goals from user requests, Curiosity Engine, system maintenance, and long-term relationship themes.